 Updated 6/14/2024: In a statement released by City Collector of Revenue Gregg Daly, the City acknowledged the court’s decision and has created a process for impacted workers to make first-time refund applications for remote work performed for 2020, 2021 and 2022.
 The City has also waived the statute of limitations for a 90-day period beginning on July 1 and ending September 30, 2024, so eligible taxpayers may apply for a refund for the three affected tax years.
-More information will be made available on the City Collector of Revenue’s website as of July 1.
+Learn more about the remote work claim process and how to apply.

 Non-St. Louis City residents working for St. Louis city employers may be eligible for earnings tax refunds when working remotely from home.
 A January trial court decision said non-city residents should receive a refund for earning taxes paid while working remotely for city-based businesses.
 During the COVID-19 pandemic, some non-residents who worked in the City of St. Louis worked remotely but were still charged the city’s 1% earnings tax.
 Six plaintiffs filed a lawsuit against the City of St. Louis and the Collector of Revenue for a refund, which was granted by the trial court.